Ecology: Disturbance and resilience

-Ecosystems are regularly confronted with natural environmental variations and disturbances over time and geographic space.
-A disturbance is any process that removes biomass from a community, such as a fire, flood, drought, or predation.
-Disturbances occur over vastly different ranges in terms of magnitudes as well as distances and time periods, and are both the cause and product of natural fluctuations in death rates, species assemblages, and biomass densities within an ecological community.
-These disturbances create places of renewal where new directions emerge from the patchwork of natural experimentation and opportunity.
-Ecological resilience is a cornerstone theory in ecosystem management.
-Biodiversity fuels the resilience of ecosystems acting as a kind of regenerative insurance.
+A disturbance is any process that changes or removes biomass from a community, such as a fire, flood, drought, or predation.
+Disturbances are both the cause and product of natural fluctuations within an ecological community.
+Biodiversity can protect ecosystems from disturbances.

 Metabolism and the early atmosphere

 The Earth was formed approximately 4.5 billion years ago.
 As it cooled and a crust and oceans formed, its atmosphere transformed from being dominated by hydrogen to one composed mostly of methane and ammonia.
 Over the next billion years, the metabolic activity of life transformed the atmosphere into a mixture of carbon dioxide, nitrogen, and water vapor.
 These gases changed the way that light from the sun hit the Earth's surface and greenhouse effects trapped heat.
 There were untapped sources of free energy within the mixture of reducing and oxidizing gasses that set the stage for primitive ecosystems to evolve and, in turn, the atmosphere also evolved.

 Throughout history, the Earth's atmosphere and biogeochemical cycles have been in a dynamic equilibrium with planetary ecosystems.
 The history is characterized by periods of significant transformation followed by millions of years of stability.
 The evolution of the earliest organisms, likely anaerobic methanogen microbes, started the process by converting atmospheric hydrogen into methane (4H2 + CO2 → CH4 + 2H2O).
 Anoxygenic photosynthesis reduced hydrogen concentrations and increased atmospheric methane, by converting hydrogen sulfide into water or other sulfur compounds (for example, 2H2S + CO2 + hv → CH2O + H2O + 2S).
 Early forms of fermentation also increased levels of atmospheric methane.
-The transition to an oxygen-dominant atmosphere (the Great Oxidation) did not begin until approximately 2.4–2.3 billion years ago, but photosynthetic processes started 0.3 to 1 billion years prior.
+The transition to an oxygen-dominant atmosphere (the Great Oxidation) did not begin until approximately 2.4–2.3 billion years ago, but photosynthetic processes started 0.3–1 billion years prior.